nuwave/lighthouse/docs/master/api-reference/commands.md

 ## cache

-Compile the GraphQL AST cache.
+Compile the GraphQL schema and cache it.

     php artisan lighthouse:cache

 ## clear-cache

-Clear the cache for the GraphQL AST.
+Clear the GraphQL schema cache.

     php artisan lighthouse:clear-cache

 ## directive

-Create a class for a GraphQL directive.
+Create a class for a custom schema directive.

     php artisan lighthouse:directive